the remains of the main turret

 known fact is that with 200 days, Oahu holds the world record for longest continuous rain period.
 That puts the other nickname 'Rainbow

-State', in another perspective.
+State', in a much clearer perspective.

 an old torpedo on display